shapeoko/Docs/content/electronics.md

 Make all connections in the same colour order.
 Shown is:

 * Red
-* Blue/White (Please match the other 3 colours and pair this odd twain)
+* Blue/White (as shown in the photo)
-* Green
+* Green (Please match the other 3 colours and pair this odd twain to match the diagram)
 * Black

 ![Stepper motor connected to terminal block, connected to grey wire](tPictures/so_e_steppermotor_tb_wired_4.jpg)